nrivkin/ComplexityNetworkProject/reports/final_report.md

 | **Fig. 4.(a)** | **Fig. 4.(b)** | **Fig. 4.(c)** |

 We believe that the dependency on intitial population is a property of the hub-spoke architecture.
 A single defector on a hub can result in many of the nodes at the end of the hubs' spokes becoming defectors.
 Similarly, a single cooperator at a hub can spread rapidly.
 Because the hub node has so many neighbors the node on the hub has a much higher possible score than a node elsewhere.
 As a result the nodes on hubs quickly come to dominate the part of the graph near them.
 The importance of the hubs results in the sensitivity to initial populations.
-The percentage of the hubs intitially populated by cooperators is directly porportional to the percentage of the initial population that are cooperators.
+The percentage of the hubs intitially populated by cooperators is directly proportional to the percentage of the initial population that are cooperators.
 The potential score from a hub is high enough to overwhelm the dependency on T seen in Fig. 2.

+This dependency on initial conditions provides an alternative to Masuda and Aihara's explanation of the emergence of cooperation.
+Instead of cooperation in a network being dependent on the value of T, it is instead dependent on the initial proportion of cooperators.
+This resistance to change in networks formed by preferential attachment could be responsible for many behaviors in real world social networks.

 ## Annotated Bibliography: